-There are a variety of reasons why a porcelain crown might be a part of your oral health treatment plan…
+There are many reasons why a porcelain crown might be a part of your oral health treatment plan.
+They are sometimes used:

-- A porcelain crown is sometimes used when a large cavity filling exists or if you have a tooth that’s had a root canal that needs further reinforcement.
+- To cover a tooth that’s had a root canal and needs further reinforcement.

-- You might have a discolored tooth that you want to brighten up, but a Veneer just isn’t the right choice.
+- You have a discolored tooth that you want to brighten up, but a veneer isn’t the right choice.

-- restoring loss of tooth structure from heavy grinding
+- Restoring loss of tooth structure from heavy grinding or other causes

-- relieving pain caused by damage or fractures
+- Relieving pain caused by damage, cracks, or fractures in the tooth

 The process is split between two appointments.

-During your first appointment, you will receive full local anesthesia for the tooth that needs treatment.
+During your first appointment, you will receive full local anesthesia in the treatment areas.
 Dr. Wooten will prep your tooth to create room for a porcelain crown.
 He will then take a putty impression of the tooth in question.
-This impression allows the lab to fashion a crown as close to your old tooth shape as possible.
+This impression allows the lab to fashion a crown that resembles your natural tooth as closely as possible.
 In the meantime, Dr. Wooten will place a temporary crown on your tooth to protect the area.
-(You’ll want to avoid sticky foods until your permanent crown is put in place.)
+You’ll want to avoid sticky foods until your permanent crown is put in place.

-At your second appointment, Dr. Wooten will remove the temporary crown and fit your new permanent crown in its place.
-Sometimes we take an x-ray to ensure the fit and placement is just right.
-The process is completed by an application of adhesive to ensure everything stays in place.
-Before you leave, we will send you home with instructions on how to take proper care of your new porcelain crown.
+At your second appointment, Dr. Wooten will remove the temporary crown and fit your new permanent one in its place.
+In many cases, our team will take an x-ray of the positioned crown to ensure that the fit and placement is just right.
+The process is completed by an application of a bonding adhesive to hold the crown in position for years to come.
+After your second appointment, you will receive detailed instructions on how to properly care for your new crown at home.

 If you'd like to learn more about how a crown can strengthen, protect, and beautify a damaged tooth, please contact our office via phone, email, or schedule an appointment online.